 Program overview

-• 400 hours of work experience gained from 2 practicums.
+• 400 hours of work experience through two practicums, ensuring graduates have hands-on experience.

 Featured Experiences

-• Recognition as a program of excellence by Colleges and Institutes Canada.
+• Recognition by Colleges and Institutes Canada as a program of excellence.

 Career Options

-Graduates of the Early Learning and Child Care certificate program can pursue a variety of career opportunities in Canada, including:
+Graduates of the Early Learning and Child Care – Certificate program can pursue a variety of rewarding career opportunities in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.